souenzzo/graal/docs/reference-manual/native-image/BuildConfiguration.md

 **Args**

-Use this property if your project requires custom `native-image` command line options to build correctly.
+Use this property if your project requires custom `native-image` command-line options to build correctly.
 For example, the `native-image-configure-examples/configure-at-runtime-example` contains `Args = --initialize-at-build-time=com.fasterxml.jackson.annotation.JsonProperty$Access` in its _native-image.properties_ file to ensure the class `com.fasterxml.jackson.annotation.JsonProperty$Access` is initialized at executable build time.

 **JavaArgs**